mlange-42/yarner/README.md

 ## Getting started

 To set up a new project, use the `create` subcommand.
-To create a Markdown project, run:
+To create a Markdown project, run the following in your project's base directory:

 ```
 yarner create README.md md